awsdocs/amazon-mwaa-user-guide/doc_source/samples-sql-server.md

 To use the sample code on this page, you'll need the following:
 + An [Amazon MWAA environment](get-started.md)\.
-+ Amazon MWAA and the RDS for MySQL are running in the same Amazon VPC/
++ Amazon MWAA and the RDS for SQL Server are running in the same Amazon VPC/
 + VPC security groups of Amazon MWAA and the server are configured with the following connections:
   + An inbound rule for the port `1433` open for Amazon RDS in Amazon MWAA's security group
   + Or an outbound rule for the port of `1433` open from Amazon MWAA to RDS
-+ Apache Airflow Connection for RDS for MySQL reflects the hostname, port, username and password from the Amazon RDS SQL server database created in previous process\.
++ Apache Airflow Connection for RDS for SQL Server reflects the hostname, port, username and password from the Amazon RDS SQL server database created in previous process\.

 ## Dependencies<a name="samples-sql-server-dependencies"></a>